Arcensoth/datapacks/doc.md

 #
 # @context marker entity
 #
-# @within imp:utils/resolve_text
+# @within namespace:my/parent/function
 ```

 ### Function annotation `@handles`

 Declare that the function is an event handler for one or more function tags.

-> Whether this should be used for all function tags is undecided, but the likely answer is: no. This annotation was primarily introduced to compliment `@context` in helping to remind the developer - at a glance - of the circumstances in which the function will be running.
+> Whether this should be used for all function tags is undecided, but the likely answer is: no. This annotation was primarily introduced to compliment `@context` in helping to remind the developer - at a glance - of the circumstances under which the function will be running.

 Similar to `@within`, this annotation has two forms.
 The first form is used for a single event handler: